 The room had everything you would expect from a luxury hotel room such as bathrobes, slippers, bottled water and fruit.
 There was no coffee maker, but there was a kettle.
 It also had a massive walk-in wardrobe, which may have been down to the location of it rather than a standard feature.

 The bathroom was particularly impressive with a large soaking tub strategically positioned for an ocean view.

-The Imperial Club is pretty much like every executive lounge although it does include quite a few extras that you wouldn’t normally get:
+The Imperial Club is pretty much like every other executive lounge, although it does include quite a few extras that you wouldn’t normally get, including:

 - Breakfast in the exclusive Imperial Club Lounge, or in Saffron or Kaleidoscope, between 7:00am – 11:00am daily.

 - Afternoon tea from 2:30pm – 4.30pm with a selection of light snacks.